randomir/envie/docs/intro.rst

 For details, see :ref:`setup-config`.

-After envie is configured, source your ``.bashrc``, or start a fresh shell:
+After Envie is configured, open a new shell, or simply source your ``.bashrc``:

 .. code-block:: bash

     . ~/.bashrc

 Start with ``envie help``